reeseschultz/ReeseUnityDemos/README.md

 # ReeseUnityDemos

-Unity DOTS packages and samples—featuring ECS, jobs, and the Burst compiler—by me, Reese.
+Unity DOTS packages and samples—featuring ECS, jobs and the Burst compiler—by me, Reese.

 ## Packages